Anti-Money Laundering ("AML"), Countering the Financing of Terrorism ("CFT") and Know Your Client (“KYC”) Policy

 - Funds deposits for purchase of a long-term investment followed shortly by a request to liquidate the position and transfer the proceeds out of the account.

 - Law enforcement requests.c.
 Responding to Red Flags and Suspicious Activity

-When an employee of Drachmae Exchange detects any red flag, or other activity that may be suspicious, he or she will notify the MLRO.
-Under the direction of the MLRO, Drachmae Exchange will determine whether or not and how to further investigate the matter.
+When an employee of Drachmae Market detects any red flag, or other activity that may be suspicious, he or she will notify the MLRO.
+Under the direction of the MLRO, Drachmae Market will determine whether or not and how to further investigate the matter.
 This may include gathering additional information internally or from third-party sources, contacting the government, freezing the account and/or informing the authorities.

 9. Suspicious Transactions Reporting